Taking Charge of Your Health When You Have Prostate Cancer

 Inflammation: Part of the physiology of cancer is increased inflammation.
 Many of the treatments for cancer such as radiation therapy, chemotherapy and surgery also cause inflammation and pain.
 Acupuncture reduces the pain and swelling related to inflammation.

-Nausea and Vomiting: Acupuncture has been shown to reduce nausea and vomiting in cancer patients receiving chemotherapy treatment.
+Nausea and Vomiting: Acupuncture may reduce nausea and vomiting in cancer patients receiving chemotherapy treatment.

 Sleep: Deep sleep is required for healing.
 Patients with cancer can find it very difficult to sleep due to pain and anxiety.
 Acupuncture reduces pain and anxiety and greatly improves sleep.

 Incontinence.
 After treatment, incontinence is one of the most common side effects and one of the most embarrassing and difficult for a man to live with.
-Acupuncture Melbourne has been shown to return patients to continence faster by improving blood flow to the pelvic floor area.
+Acupuncture Melbourne can help to return patients to continence faster by improving blood flow to the pelvic floor area.

 By reducing pain and anxiety, helping the body recover from treatments, boosting the immune system, improving continence and aiding sleep, acupuncture can substantially improve the health and wellbeing of a man affected by prostate cancer.

-If you would like to come in for a chat about your prostate cancer and how acupuncture can help you call us to book a free 15 minute consultation on 9988 1928.
+If you would like to come in for a chat about your prostate cancer and how acupuncture can help you call us to book a 20 minute FREE Health Consultation on 9988 1928.

 Note: In Melbourne Chinese medicine is not permitted to be the primary treatment for cancer, it is a support treatment.